 Roughly 3 million Americans have glaucoma, and half don’t know it.
-It’s a disease that progresses slowly, often without any symptoms.
+It is a disease that progresses slowly, often without any symptoms.
 Over time, it gradually steals our eyesight.
-That’s why it’s so important to be screened for glaucoma during your regular eye exams.
+That is why it is so important to be screened for glaucoma during your regular eye exams.

-The eye receives its nourishment from a clear fluid that circulates inside the eye.
+The eye receives its nourishment from a clear fluid that circulates inside of it.
 This fluid must be constantly returned to the bloodstream through the eye’s drainage canal, called the trabecular meshwork.
 When something goes wrong with the drainage canal and the fluid cannot drain fast enough, the pressure inside the eye begins to build.
 This pressure is known as glaucoma.

-Glaucoma damages the optic nerve—the part of the eye that carries the images we see to the brain.
-If your vision seems blurry, contains blank spots, or if you have eye pain or see rainbow-colored halos around lights, contact EYE-Q right away.
+Glaucoma damages the optic nerve, the part of the eye that carries the images we see to the brain.
+If your vision seems blurry, contains blank spots, if you have eye pain, or see rainbow-colored halos around lights, contact EYE-Q right away.
 Early detection and treatment can often prevent vision loss.